ginobean/clean-cobol/README.md

 Optionally, transforms code to all uppercase or all lowercase, leaving quoted strings untouched.
-    --lowercase
+* --lowercase
-    --uppercase
+* --uppercase

 Other cosmetic aesthetics:
-    --clear-right-margin
+* --clear-right-margin
-        blanks out right margin (cols >= 73)
+    + blanks out right margin (cols >= 73)

-    --clear-left-margin
+* --clear-left-margin
-        blanks out left margin (cols 1 through 6, inclusive)
+    + blanks out left margin (cols 1 through 6, inclusive)

-    --clear-empty-asterisk-comments
+* --clear-empty-asterisk-comments
-        if line has only a single asterisk, at column 7, will convert it to a blank line, to help reduce the appearance of 'clutter'.
+    + if line has only a single asterisk, at column 7, will convert it to a blank line, to help reduce the appearance of 'clutter'.

 ---

 Code block terminators insertion example:

+Before:
 ---
     if foobar
         if foobar2
             if foobar3
                 perform proc-3
             else
                 perform proc-4
     perform proc-2

+is transformed into

+After:
 ---
-is transformed into:
     if foobar
         if foobar2
             if foobar3
                 perform proc-3
             else
                 perform proc-4
             end-if *> foobar3
         end-if *> foobar2
     end-if *> foobar
     perform proc-2
 ----
 Note that the program was able to figure out, where to insert the end-if's based on examining the indentation levels of the original code.